Xenrathe/Rails-bark_book/README.md

 ### Admin
 * Add admin functionality, dog_parks can be added by ANYONE but only edited or deleted by admins
 * Admins can see who created a dog_park
+* Admins can see who uploaded a dog_park image
 * Admins have full access to edit / delete / etc
 * Admins can ban users
 * Users can flag content, which admins can see